 5. Request pulse oximeters early; guidance on where to get pulse oximeters and how to manage logistics

 6. Developing a local learning system

-As the use of CVWs is a new approach that should be adjusted according to local need, an important part of developing a CVW is the consideration of how lessons you learn are shared both internally and externally.
-To support teams in sharing and using learning from CVW implementation, a national learning system is operating via the FutureNHS National Deterioration Forum where additional resources are shared and questions raised via a discussion forum.
+As the use of CO@h is a new approach that should be adjusted according to local need.
+An important part of developing CO@h is the consideration of how lessons you learn are shared both internally and externally.
+To support teams in sharing and using learning from CO@h implementation, a national learning system is operating via the FutureNHS National Deterioration Forum where additional resources are shared and questions raised via a discussion forum.

-As Covid virtual wards are developed around the country, it may become more practical to develop local/regional learning systems.
+As Covid @home is developed around the country, it may become more practical to develop local/regional learning systems.
 If you work in Hampshire, Dorset or on the Isle of Wight, contact us at Wessex Patient Safety Collaborative for further details.

 If you work in an area not covered by Wessex, please see the bottom of this page for contacts for KSS and Oxford AHSNs.

 Effective measurement is central to understanding the quality of care being provided, and to supporting any efforts to improve care measurement can show us important information on: